 Don’t.
 Get.
 Me.
 Started.

-If Lorelai ended up marrying Jess, I am going to California NOT in search of Stars Hollow, but in search of Amy Sherman Palladino’s house to give her a piece of my mind.
+If Lorelai ended up marrying Jess, I was gonna go to California NOT in search of Stars Hollow, but in search of Amy Sherman Palladino’s house to give her a piece of my mind.

 WHERE IN THE HELL IS SHE GETTING ALL THAT MONEY?